AmoebeLabs/swiss-army-knife-card-manual/docs/basics/animations/css-animations.md

 ##:sak-sak-logo: Built-in animations

 SAK has a number of built-in animations.
-They are defined in the `sak-css-definitions.yaml` file as part of the `sak_templates.yaml` file.
+They are defined in `sak-css-definitions.yaml` as part of `sak_templates.yaml`.

-Their name and what they do, you can see in the following table
+Their name and what they do are shown in the following table

 | SAK Built-in.. | ..CSS.. | ..Animations |
 | :-----: | :-----: | :-----: |